FFMS/ffms2/doc/ffms2-api.md

 The callback function's arguments are as follows:
  - `const char *SourceFile` - The name of the source media file.
  - `int Track` - The track number of the audio track being dumped.
- - `const FFMS_AudioProperties *AP` - A pointer to the `FFMS_AudioProperties` struct containing information about the audio track being dumped.
+ - `const FFMS_AudioProperties *AP` - A pointer to the [FFMS_AudioProperties][AudioProperties] struct containing information about the audio track being dumped.
    Note that the `LastTime` field is not defined since the last timestamp has not yet been encountered during indexing.
  - `char *FileName` - A pointer to the string to which the callback function should write the generated filename (see above).
  - `int FNSize` - The length of the `FileName` string.